Pivot Table Examples in Excel (Table of Contents)

 Example #4 – Data Analysis

-Suppose we want to check on which day of the week gets more deposits in the account?
+Suppose we want to check which day of the week gets more deposits in the account.
 Let’s see how we can go towards an answer to this question through pivot tables.

-- Create a pivot table with Weekday under Rows field and Sum of Amount under Values
+- Create a pivot table with Weekday under the Rows field and Sum of Amount under Values.

-- If the Values field by default does not give Sum of Amount, make sure to change it through Summarize Values By under Value Field Settings (Change the type from Count to Sum, which will give the sum of Amount instead of count).
+- If the Values field by default does not give Sum of Amount, change it through Summarize Values By under Value Field Settings (Change the type from Count to Sum, which will give the sum of Amount instead of count).

-Now we are going to use conditional formatting to add the data bars in this pivot for better visualization.
+For better visualization, we will use conditional formatting to add the data bars in this pivot.

-Though this pivot shows you that Thursday is the day on which more account deposits happen, the data bar will give you a clearer and more graphical representation of the same.
+Though this pivot shows you that Thursday is the day more account deposits happen, the data bar will give you a clearer and more graphical representation.

 - Select all fields except Grand total from your pivot